 You can contact Accounts Payable by phone at 541-684-7295.

-Northwest Christian University operates on a monthly pay cycle, with pay periods running from the 26th of the month through the 25th of the following month.
+Bushnell University operates on a monthly pay cycle, with pay periods running from the 26th of the month through the 25th of the following month.
 Pay dates are on the first day of each month; if the first falls on a weekend or holiday, the pay date will be the next business day.
 We encourage our employees to enroll in direct deposit.

-NCU offers health insurance coverage for eligible employees and their dependents–a monthly premium contribution is required.
+Bushnell offers health insurance coverage for eligible employees and their dependents–a monthly premium contribution is required.

 Voluntary Dental and Vision Insurance